Oduig/how-to-choose-a-web-framework/designing-for-the-web.md

 ### Data exchange
 On the web, clients talk to the server by sending HTTP requests to URLs.
 URLs conform to a certain architectural style.
 Requests and responses may contain data in some data format.

 The most common architectural style is [REST], which uses the path section of URLs to access named resources through a stateless interface.
 Some standards for REST are defined in the [Open API Specification].
+This specification recommends [Swagger], a tool that can generate interactive documentation, client and server code from an API description.

 If REST does not suffice, other options are [SOAP] and [WebSocket].
 One example where REST is not ideal is controlling physical machinery where the server is inherently stateful.
 Modeling state transitions (which are generally verbs) on top of REST can be cumbersome; RPC-style websockets are much more convenient in that situation.

 You can also choose a data format.
 Since the client is generally written in JavaScript, [JSON] is most common and easiest format to deal with.
 For certain types of data, you might choose plain text.
 XML also has a [great past], but has been losing traction due to its verbosity and parsing ambiguities (sequences vs plain text nodes, empty nodes).
 It's still quite popular in enterprises for legacy reasons.